awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-iam-instance-profile.md

 You can create a custom IAM instance profile that provides permissions for only Session Manager actions on your instances\.
 You can also create a policy to provide the permissions needed for logs of session activity to be sent to Amazon S3 and CloudWatch Logs\.

-After you create an instance profile, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) and [Attach or Replace an Instance Profile](https://aws.amazon.com/premiumsupport/knowledge-center/attach-replace-ec2-instance-profile/) for information about how to attach the instance profile to an instance, For more information about IAM instance profiles and roles, see [Using Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) and [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *IAM User Guide*\.
+After you create an instance profile, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) and [Attach or Replace an Instance Profile](https://aws.amazon.com/premiumsupport/knowledge-center/attach-replace-ec2-instance-profile/) for information about how to attach the instance profile to an instance, For more information about IAM instance profiles and roles, see [Using Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) and [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *IAM User Guide*\.

 **Topics**
 + [Creating an instance profile with minimal Session Manager permissions \(console\)](#create-iam-instance-profile-ssn-only)